kazuryyx/EnkaNetworkAPI/README.md

 | ``getCurrentAscension()``  | Gets the current ascension of this character, each ascension is basically one "star" in the client menu.                                                     | 3.8     |
 | ``getCurrentLevel()``      | Gets the current level of this character, from 0 to 90                                                                                                       | 3.8     |
 | ``getFriendshipLevel()``   | Gets the current friendship level from 0 to 10                                                                                                               | 3.8     |

+### Honkai Star Rail support
+Yes, in 4.0 I have added support for Honkai: Star Rail.
+The concept of working with this is the same as Genshin.

 ### Last words
 1. I will keep this library always updated, expect an update within 1-2 days a new patch.